Max Garagnani: Biography

 Garagnani obtained his Bachelor of Science and his Master of Science degrees in 1994 through an accelerated program at the University of Bologna in Italy.
 He then went on to obtain his doctorate in Artificial Intelligence from the University of Durham in 1999, followed by a postdoctoral stint at The Open University.

-During his time there, he sat as editor of the journal of Expert Systems, and served as a visiting scholar at the University of California, Berkeley and the International Computer Science Institute in Berkeley, California, US, developing a neurally plausible connectionist model of language processing and reflexive reasoning based on temporal synchrony and dynamic binding alongside Dr. Lokendra Shastri.
+During his time there, he sat as associate editor of the journal of Expert Systems, and served as a visiting scholar at the University of California, Berkeley and the International Computer Science Institute in Berkeley, California, US, developing a neurally plausible connectionist model of language processing and reflexive reasoning based on temporal synchrony and dynamic binding alongside Dr. Lokendra Shastri.
 He left this post in 2005, opting for a second PhD, this one in computational cognitive neuroscience, at Cambridge University.

-Upon its completion in 2009, Garagnani joined the university's Medical Research Council Unit as an investigating scientist.
+Upon its completion in 2008, Garagnani joined the Medical Research Council - Cognition and Brain Sciences Unit in Cambridge as an Investigator Scientist.
 He departed from the MRC in 2012, becoming a visiting researcher at Cambridge University's Department of Experimental Psychology.
 He balanced this position with a postdoctoral fellowship at the University of Plymouth, which he held until 2016.

-As of 2016, Garagnani is a professor and programme leader at the University of London, as well as a visiting researcher at the Brain & Language Laboratory at the Free University of Berlin.
+As of 2023, Garagnani is a Senior Lecturer (Associate Professor) in Computer Science and programme leader at the University of London, as well as a visiting researcher at the Brain Language Laboratory at the Free University of Berlin.
+He sits on the editorial boards of the journals of Frontiers in Computational Neuroscience and Frontiers in Psychology - Cognition, is Associate Editor of IET Cognitive Computation and Systems, and holds a position on the Board of Directors of the Organization for Computational Neuroscience.